 The other concern I have is the novelty effect that sites like this often have.
 There is so much content on there that you could potentially end up not utilizing most of it.
 Think of how you’d react to someone giving you 500 books to read.
 It would be overwhelming.
 It’s much easier to get one book at a time.

 I’d assume some people would sign up for Drumeo Edge and then stop using it after a few months or years.

 However, I looked through the forums and saw that many drummers have been members for years.
 They all seem to know each other fairly well.
 So, I think the community aspect is something that will keep members on the website once the novelty has worn off.

 I can’t think of any music education website that has more content than Drumeo.
 The value they provide for the money you pay is unmatched compared to all the other sites I’ve seen.

-If you’re looking to learn how to play the drums, or if you’re looking for drum lessons on anything and everything, I highly suggest checking Drumeo Edge out.
+To wrap this Drumeo review up, if you’re looking to learn how to play the drums, or if you’re looking for drum lessons on anything and everything, I highly suggest checking Drumeo Edge out.

 I discovered that it’s a great platform for drummers of all levels.
 There is something on there for everyone, whether you’re a beginner or advanced drummer.